 Sheryl Hamilton graduated from Dalhousie University with a bachelors of nursing in 1988.
 She has been an International Board Certified Lactation Consultant since 1997, and has spent the last 25 years working to support prenatal and postnatal families, with a special interest in the support of breastfeeding.
 Sheryl is a member of the Ottawa Valley Lactation Consultants (OVLC), the International Lactation Consultants Association (ILCA) and the Canadian Lactation Consultants (CLCA).
 She enjoys spending her free time with her family skiing, boating and relaxing at her cottage in Tremblant.

-Erica Desloges is a Registered Nurse with a passion for helping moms learn the art of breastfeeding.
+Erica Desloges is a Registered Nurse and Lactation Consultant with a passion for helping moms learn the art of breastfeeding.
 Originally from California, Erica moved to Canada where she earned her nursing degree from McGill.
 Erica practiced paediatric nursing for three years, and then began her training to become an International Board Certified Lactation Consultant.
 Erica is currently a member of the Ottawa Valley Lactation Consultants.
 Outside of Monarch, Erica teaches fitness classes and is a mom to three energetic little boys.